MarauderOne/wordle_solver/README.md

     E([Return Error])
     H[Ignore slices where either\nthe character or color is blank] I["Determine position in row\n(First to Fifth)"]
-    J["Set regex pattern for Green box\n(Word contains this character any this position)"] K["Set regex pattern for Yellow box\n(Word contains this character in any position except this one)"] L{"Does this\ncharacter exist\nanywhere else\nin the row?"}
+    J["Set regex pattern for Green box\n(Word contains this character in this position)"] K["Set regex pattern for Yellow box\n(Word contains this character in any position except this one)"] L{"Does this\ncharacter exist\nanywhere else\nin the row?"}
     M["Set regex pattern for Grey box\n(Word does not contain this character in this position)"]